kennytilton/mxtodomvc/documentation/BuildingTodoMVC.md

 Now let's work through the bullets above and see how they are manifested in the code above.

 #### automatic, transparent state management
 On every interval, we feed the browser clock epoch into the application Matrix `clock` property.
 The child string content of the DIV gets regenerated because `clock` changed.
 There is no explicit publish or subscribe.
-We simply read with `mget` and assign with `mset!>`.
+We simply read with `<mget` and assign with `mset!>`.
 #### DOM efficiency without VDOM
-Property-to-property dataflow means the system knows with fine granularity when and what DOM needs updating when new inputs hit the Matrix.
+The only DOM update made as the clock ticks is to the innerHTML of the `div`.
+Property-to-property dataflow means the system knows with fine granularity when and what DOM needs updating.
 #### the mxWeb approach to Web Components
 The function `wall-clock` has four parameters, `[mode interval start end]`.
 Achieving component reuse with mxWeb differs not at all from parameterizing any Clojure function for maximum utility.
 #### all dataflow all the time: "lifting" components into the Matrix
-We want to program with dataflow as much as possible, but browsers do not know about Matrix dataflow.
-If the component will not come to the Matrix, the Matrix will wrap the component: we write more or less "glue" code to bring it into the datafow.
+We want to program with dataflow as much as possible, but browsers do not know about Matrix dataflow; we write more or less "glue" code to bring the system clock into the dataflow.
 ````clojure
 (js/setInterval
     #(mset!> me :clock (util/now))
     interval)
 ````
 We call such glue "lifting".
 Lifting the system clock required just a few lines of code.
-We hinted earlier that mxWeb exemplifies "lifting".
+We hinted earlier that mxWeb exemplifies lifting.
 That took six hundred lines.
-#### a single source of behavior: co-location of model and view
+#### a single source of behavior (SSB): co-location of model and view
 Our wall clock widget needs application state, and it generates and relays that state itself.
 The `clock` property holds the JS epoch, and the 'ticker' property holds a timer driving `clock`.
 Nearby in the code, a child element consumes the stream of `clock` values.
 Everything resides together in the source for quick authoring, debugging, revision, and understanding.
+We call this having a *single source of behavior*, or SSB.

 #### the Grail of object reuse
-Few DIV elements need a stream of clock values, so normally we would need to sub-class DIV to arrange for one.
+Few DIV elements need a stream of clock values.
+In a rigid OOP framework, we would need to sub-class DIV to arrange for one.
 Matrix, like the prototype model of OOP, lets us code up a new dataflow-capable clock property on the fly and attach it to our proxy `div`.

 ### git checkout enter-todos
 As promised, that was a deep first dive.
 This tag will be simpler, adding a bunch more UI structure but no ability to edit or even create todos: